 5 New Year’s Resolutions to Make You a Better Leader

-5 Resolutions to Fire Up Your Management Savvy in 2017
+5 Resolutions to Fire Up Your Management Savvy in 2025

-1. Build communication skills
+1. Build Communication Skills

 Being a good leader means clearly conveying your vision to a number of people.
-This requires you to organize your ideas and relay them in a well-thought out manner.
+This requires you to organize your ideas and relay them in a well-thought-out manner.
 If you’re not accustomed to speaking to a group or team, consider joining an organization like Toastmasters where you can practice speaking to an audience on a weekly basis.
 Speaking in front of a low-stakes audience will provide you with the feedback you need to improve your communication skills.

-2. Clear the red tape
+2. Clear the Red Tape

 Great leaders break down the barriers between their team and its goals.
 Staffers are often reluctant to try creative ideas when there is a lot of bureaucracy and hierarchy standing in the way.
 Your staffers may not have the authority to change the rules, but you do.
 Take a look at your policies and office culture to see if there’s a lot of red tape keeping your employees from taking initiative.
 If so, take steps to make things simpler for you and your staff.

-3. Recognize achievements
+3. Recognize Achievements

-It can often take staffers years to receive a promotion or raise, so how do they know they’re doing a good job in the meantime?
+It can often take employees years to receive a promotion or raise, so how do they know they’re doing a good job in the meantime?
 Find ways to reward your workers for both team and individual efforts.
 This goes for everyone on your staff, from receptionists to senior executives.

-4. Do something daring
+4. Do Something Daring

 We’re not talking about skydiving or swimming with sharks here.
 Your employees should see you taking some calculated risks that could take your enterprise to the next level.
 Writing a proposal to win a large client’s business or expanding into a new product category could show your workers that you have a vision for the long-term success of the company.

-5. Bring the fun
+5. Bring the Fun

 You don’t have to throw a pizza party or install a rock climbing wall to enjoy a little levity.
 Simple steps like encouraging a weekly happy hour gathering or a monthly potluck lunch will do the trick.